Tim Hardaway

 Timothy Duane Hardaway Sr. (born September 1, 1966) is an American former professional basketball player.
 Hardaway played in the National Basketball Association (NBA) for the Golden State Warriors, Miami Heat, Dallas Mavericks, Denver Nuggets and Indiana Pacers.
-He was a five-time NBA All-Star and All-NBA Team selection.
+He was a five-time NBA All-Star and a five-time All-NBA Team member.
 Hardaway won a gold medal with the United States national basketball team at the 2000 Summer Olympics.
 He was known for his crossover dribble which was dubbed the "UTEP two-step" by television analysts.
+In 2022 Hardaway was inducted into the Naismith Memorial Basketball Hall of Fame.

-He is the father of current NBA player Tim Hardaway Jr.
+He is the father of NBA player Tim Hardaway Jr.

 Early life

-Hardaway was born in Chicago, Illinois, and he graduated from Carver Military Academy.
+Hardaway was born in Chicago, Illinois, and he graduated from Carver Area High School in 1985.

 College career

 Hardaway played college basketball for the UTEP Miners under head coach Don Haskins, a future member of the Naismith Memorial Basketball Hall of Fame.

 Hardaway was twice named MVP of El Paso's Sun Bowl Invitational Tournament, in 1987 and 1988.
-He played on teams that went to the NCAA Tournaments in 1988 and 1989.
+He played on teams that went to the NCAA Tournaments from 1986 to 1989.
 He won the Frances Pomeroy Naismith Award in 1989 as the best college player in the nation six feet (1.83 m) tall or under.
 While playing for the Miners, Hardaway developed his crossover dribble move that was called the "UTEP two-step".